timothyjlaurent/fluxible-variants/README.md

 #Fluxible variants
 A isomorphic webapp to search for genetic variants using Yahoo's [Fluxible](http://fluxible.io/) library and [React](http://facebook.github.io/react/) view components.
 This application is rendered on the server and exported to the client as a Single Page App.

+**Note: this is a _work in progress_**

 ###Planned features